ianmuchina/blog/content/blog/10-apt-key.md

 ## Why it was deprecated

-**TLDR:** `apt-key` is not being deprecated for security reasons, but a more boring one, dependencies.

 A while back [gpg was removed](https://github.com/Debian/apt/commit/87d468fe355c87325c943c40043a0bb236b2407f) from the list of dependencies in `apt`.
 This change meant `apt-key` could not work out of the box on a fresh Debian install.
 Users would have to manually `apt install gpg` if they wanted to use `apt-key`.

 [The commit message](https://github.com/Debian/apt/commit/87d468fe355c87325c943c40043a0bb236b2407f) gives the following reason.